David Berger (general): Early life and education

-Berger is a native of Woodbine, Maryland.
+David Hilberry Berger was born on December 21, 1959 in Delaware.
+He is a native of Woodbine, Maryland.
 He graduated from Glenelg High School in 1977.

-Berger holds a BSc in engineering from Tulane University, and two Master's degrees, one in International Public Policy from Johns Hopkins University, and the other in Military Studies.
+Berger holds a bachelor's of science degree in engineering from Tulane University, and two Master's degrees, one in International Public Policy from Johns Hopkins University, and the other in Military Studies.

-Berger's formal military education includes the United States Army Infantry Officer Advanced Course, United States Marine Corps Command and Staff College, and United States Marine Corps School of Advanced Warfighting.
-He is a graduate of the United States Army Ranger School, United States Army Jumpmaster School, United States Navy Dive School, and United States Marine Corps Amphibious Reconnaissance School.
+Berger's formal military education includes several courses.
+These were the United States Marine Corps Amphibious Reconnaissance School, Command and Staff College, and the School of Advanced Warfighting; the United States Army Infantry Officer Advanced Course, Ranger School, and Jumpmaster School; and the United States Navy Dive School.